linode/apl-docs/docs/inst-prerequisites.md

 - AWS: `aws eks update-kubeconfig --name $CLUSTER_NAME`
 - Google: `gcloud container clusters get-credentials $CLUSTER_NAME --region europe-west4 --project xxx`

+Please see our troubleshooting guide on [k8s api access issues](troubleshooting-api-access).

 If you are not logged in with the correct credentials then re-login first:

 - Azure: `az login`